Pac-12 Conference Softball Pitcher of the Year

 The Pac-12 Conference Softball Pitcher of the Year is a college softball award given to the Pac-12 Conference's most outstanding pitcher.
-The award has been given annually since 1999.
+The award was given annually from 1999 until the conference's 2024 collapse that left it with only two full members, with Oregon State the only one that sponsored softball.
+Pac-12 softball will resume play in the 2027 season, with Oregon State joined by six new softball-sponsoring full members.
+(Note: The other legacy member, Washington State, and 2026 arrival Gonzaga do not sponsor softball.)
 The conference was known as the Pacific-10 before becoming the Pac-12 in 2011.